 Our research focuses on developmental factors that also change during the adolescent period, including social and environmental stressors, social media, and sleep and circadian processes.
 We often evaluate these processes in concert with other risk factors, such as puberty, cognitive-affective vulnerabilities, and the biological stress response.

 is most at risk for depression and suicidality during adolescence?

 Our research examines which adolescents are most at risk and through what mechanisms (across individual, familial, and systemic levels), particularly focused on gender disparities that emerge during adolescence.

 are adolescents most at risk for worsening depression, suicidal thoughts, and suicidal behaviors?

 Our research focuses on understanding the dynamic fluctuations and patterns of suicide risk processes in real time, with the ultimate goal to prevent the onset of suicidal ideation and transition to suicidal behavior.

-can we improve our understanding, detection, and prevention of suicide risk among adolescents?
+can we improve our understanding, detection, & prevention of suicide risk?

 Our lab uses innovative methods to capture risk processes in real time (smartphone sensing, actigraphy, ecological momentary assessment).

 We conduct clinical interviews, surveys, and focus groups to learn from our participants to better understand individuals’ unique experiences and how broader systemic issues affect suicide risk in different communities.